Signs of a Water Leak Behind the Walls

 What to Do When You Find a Water Leak

 A water leak behind a wall is an issue that requires immediate attention, and it is usually better left to professionals.
 Addressing a hidden water leak yourself involves removing the wet drywall or sheetrock and either drying out the affected materials, or replacing them.
 You also must find and fix the source of the water which may be difficult to do.
-By contacting a water damage restoration professional, you can trust that the job will be done effectively and that the technicians will handle all necessary repairs and mold removal.
+By contacting a water damage restoration professional, you can trust that the job will be done effectively and that the technicians will handle all necessary repairs as well as mold removal if necessary.
 Make sure to check your home regularly for signs of a hidden water leak so you can react before it causes serious damage.